• Home

 “I LOVE THIS MOUTHPIECE setup!
 You have done a remarkable thing here.
 You've taken a rather boring horn and given it a sonorous, gutsy personality.
 The alto has never been regarded as anything but a filler horn, and now it can take center stage.
 It has very fat sound both in the chalumeau and the clarion, and MUCH more projection.
 This is a really fun instrument with brand new relevance.
 I do not foresee ever going back to a traditional MP.” –– Jim D. “Windsong” on ClarinetPages.info – popular, jazz and klezmer musician

-2. The low clarion is "noisy" due to inadequate register key systems
+2. The low clarion range is degraded by a "noisy" register key system

-2. A compensating feature called Noise Filter that strengthens the low clarion
+2. A Noise Filter that strengthens the low clarion

-TERMINOLOGY: Chalumeau – low register Clarion – middle register
+TERMINOLOGY: Chalumeau – the low register Clarion – middle register

-Over the break – the jump from chalumeau to clarion register – like shifting gears
+Over the break – the jump from high chalumeau to low clarion

-Noise Filter – a textured surface that absorbs those high overtones
+Noise Filter – a textured surface that absorbs high overtones

 Who needs it?
-Concert band players – just to hear themselves!
-Jazz players seeking greater expression.
+Concert band players – just to hear yourself!
+Jazz players – for a sensational sound.
 Sax and bass clarinet doublers, for easier cross-over.
-Classical players – some find it too bold to blend in ensemble, while others love it.
-Any player who stumbles over the break to the low clarion.
+For classical players who don't own a $ prestige instrument.
+Anyone who stumbles over the break.
+Most owners say they'll never go back to a standard mouthpiece.

 Picture